-Again, an attorney with trademark expertise can help advise you about the various options available to challenge trademark registrations and applications.
+Again, a U.S.-licensed attorney with trademark expertise can help advise you about the various options available to challenge trademark registrations and applications.
 Please see the "Do I need an attorney?" section for further information.

 McCarthy on Trademarks & Unfair Competition (4th ed.
 2014)